 You know that feeling you have in the pit of your stomach?
 Your stomach seems to drop, you gasp to take a breath, you breathe in only to realise that feeling does not go away.
 You feel numb, like you are on auto pilot.
 You go through the motions not sure how, or why you are doing what you do.
 You smile on cue.
 You carry on.
 You are grieving.

 You grieve for loss.
-The loss of a loved one, a job, a relationship, a holiday, a promotion, a birthday party, an ideal, your perceptions, your health, your freedom.
+The loss of a loved one, a job, a relationship, a holiday, a promotion, a Birthday party, an ideal, your perceptions, your health, your freedom.
 Grief knows no boundaries.
 There are no time limits and there are no rules.
 It is unique in its intensity and in its voracity.
 Grief just “is”.

-Below is an explanation of “The 7 Stages of Grief” model which outlines how grief might be affecting you during this time.
+Below is an explanation of “The 7 Stages of Grief” model which outlines how grief might be affecting you and your family during this time.
 Keep in mind that as there are no rules to grieving, you may move up and down between each stage or you may work through each stage in order.

 The 7 Stages of Grief